vpro/jcr-criteria/README.md

  log.debug("JCR query : " + criteria.toXpathExpression());
  AdvancedResultItem item = ar.getFirstResult();
 ```
-It can also be done, if you prefer using the builder pattern
+It can also be done, if you prefer, using the builder pattern
 ```java

 static import nl.vpro.jcr.criteria.query.criterion.Restrictions.*;